abicego/first-steps/README.md

 ## First Steps in java programming and GIt/ GitHub

+A small java programming using coditional structure: If-else

 .
 Starting with Java: My Academy - Oracle

 .
 Starting with Git: